j1-lee/j1-lee.github.io/_pages/research.md

 - **Correct standard errors in discrete choice demand estimation when using Hausman instruments**

-  Existing asymptotic results for the BLP estimator are based on the independence of instruments and structural errors across markets.
-However, I find that a class of instruments, commonly referred to as Hausman instruments, violates this assumption by introducing correlation across markets, resulting in inaccuracies in the conventionally calculated standard errors.
-I confirm the phenomenon through Monte Carlo simulations.
-Then I apply techniques from spatial econometrics and time series econometrics to address the across-market correlation, discussing methods to correctly calculate the standard errors for different subclasses of Hausman instruments.
+  Existing asymptotic results for the BLP estimator are based on the independence of the instruments across markets.
+However, I find that a class of instruments, commonly referred to as Hausman instruments, violates this assumption by introducing correlation across markets.
+Combined with the fact that prices are endogenous, this results in inaccuracies in the conventionally calculated standard errors.
+I confirm this phenomenon through Monte Carlo simulations.
+Then I apply techniques from spatial econometrics and time-series econometrics to address the across-market correlation, discussing methods to correctly calculate the standard errors for different subclasses of Hausman instruments.

 ### Publications